This topic describes how to import Ansible content into the public Galaxy web site.

 You can also restart the import by clicking the import button on My Content for the repository, as shown here:

-After logging into Galaxy for the first time, you can initiate content imports directly from Travis.
+After logging into Galaxy for the first time, you can initiate role imports directly from Travis.
 In your

 add a webhook to the notifications section, as shown below: